 Here’s my response –

-It’s been four or five years since I’ve done one of these, but I’ve done about a dozen of these types of studies in my career.
 I don’t know of any references on how to do this type of study.

 I used to have an old DOS based program that did the matching, but we’ve just sorted using a spreadsheet of late.
 You could get into using a database if you have more than two access points.